 In November 2023, shortly after Jon Fosse had been awarded the Nobel Prize in Literature, I read A Shining, a 48-page story.
-I expected an immersive experience, but found the repetitive language lifeless and without character.
+I expected a contemplative experience, but found the repetitive language lifeless and without character.
 It tested my patience, and the religiosity on display felt crude, irrelevant and simplistic.
 The 48 pages turned out to be a very slow read, but that was just the beginning.

 I had started noticing Fosse’s work before he was awarded the prestigious prize, mainly by reading reviews.
 Intrigued by commentary on Septology and its radical departure from the norms of punctuation, I put together a small collection and was eager to get started on his work.
 I began by reading A Shining.
 It left me stunned and dazed.
 I needed a pause and turned to other books.
 In September of this year, I felt I should read Aliss at the Fire, as I was keen to explore more of Fosse’s work.
 The 74-page length suggested I could finish it in a weekend.
 It took me nearly three, and I struggled through the book.